 Ground-Breaking Female Civil Servants

-Please click on the links on the right for more information about each person listed below.
+Please click on the names below for more information about each person.
 They are listed in the order in which they were born.

 - Daughter of the Desert Gertrude Bell